SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 We both giggle together.

 "This story is about two bestest friends.
-Twilight Sparkles and…"
+Twilight Sparkle and…"

 "Pinkie Pie!"